 - Responding to complaints within 5 working days with a resolution or an outline of the steps required to resolve the matter

-You can find out more about Irish Water consumer protection.
+You can find out more about Uisce Éireann (previously called Irish Water) consumer protection.

-The CRU has customer care teams to help you if you are having issues with your energy supplier or network operator, or with Irish Water.
+The CRU has customer care teams to help you if you are having issues with your energy supplier or network operator, or with Uisce Éireann (previously called Irish Water).
 The CRU is an approved body for alternative dispute resolution.

 How to make a complaint

 If you have a problem, you should first contact either: